All applicants to one of our postgraduate funding programmes should follow the simple steps below. For all application deadlines please see here.

 The Research Proposal is a 1500-2000 word document in which you set out the ideas for your PhD, and should be attached to your application form.
 The quality of your Research Proposal is one of the main criteria the School (and funding bodies) use to assess your application.
 Guidance on how to write a Research Proposal are set out on our Putting Together a Research Proposal page.

 We would prefer to see two academic references.
 If it is several years since you graduated from your last degree we will understand if this will not be possible, and will accept one academic and one non-academic reference.

 If you have any academic queries not answered here, please contact our Directors of Graduate Studies, Professor Kathryn Yusoff (Director Graduate Studies - Human Geography) or Dr Stuart Grieve (Director Graduate Studies - Physical Geography and Environmental Science).
 If you have any queries about the applications process not addressed here, please contact our Postgraduate Studies Manager (Geog-PGadmin@qmul.ac.uk).

 We welcome expressions of interest from PhD students at other institutions who wish to spend a period of study at Queen Mary.
 Visiting PhD students are welcome to join our research activities, including School Research Seminars, Research Frameworks and Physical Geography Group Meetings.

 We invite potential applicants to make contact with a member of staff who could act as mentor during their stay in the School of Geography.
 Staff research interests can be found here

-Once mentoring arrangements have been put in place, students should formally submit an application to QMUL Admissions using the application form [DOC 80KB].
+Once mentoring arrangements have been put in place, students should formally submit an application to QMUL Admissions using the online application form.
 Acceptance of this will recognise the visitor as a student at QMUL and will provide Library, building and network access.
 The School of Geography will offer shared desk space in a dedicated computer room.